ChristineAkinyi/basigo-vehicle-maintenance-api/README.md

-# Basigo Vehicle Maintenance API
+# BasiGo Vehicle Maintenance API

 ## Overview
 The **Basigo Vehicle Maintenance API** is a RESTful API that allows a bus company to log, track, update, and manage vehicle maintenance tasks.
 The system ensures better maintenance planning and compliance with regulatory standards.